 One of the first things you need to think about is what you are actually going to have in your garden.
 Are you looking to grow flowers or are you more interested in growing herbs and vegetables?
-If you are interested in flowers, you need to choose between whether you want to deal with annuals bloom during summer but need replanting in spring or perennials that will return every year without needing to be replanted but do not have as long bloom time.
+If you are interested in flowers, you need to choose between whether you want to deal with annual bloom during summer but need replanting in spring or perennials that will return every year without needing to be replanted but do not have as long a bloom time.

 If you are more interested in herbs and vegetables, you should think about the kinds that you and your family or household enjoy or at least are willing to try.
 If you like eating mushrooms, try growing your own using sterilized grain bags for mushrooms.
 You can also start with easy-to-grow species, but you have to select those that youUnless you have a lot of relatives and friends you could give them to, the last thing you’d want is harvesting a lot of vegetables and herbs you won’t actually use.
 If you aren’t sure what you want to plant or what would work best in your garden then the best solution is to check garden maintenance by Deltona arborists and ask them for their free gardening guides.